inabajunmr/azidp4j/docs/endpoint-implementations.md

 Following types are defined as prompt.

 * login
     * Required user login.
-Leading to login page generally.
+Leading to the login page generally.
 * consent
     * Required user consent.
-Leading to consent page generally.
+Leading to the consent page generally.
 * select_account
     * Required select user account.
-Leading to account select page generally.
+Leading to account the select page generally.
-    * If service doesn't support this, send to error page.
+    * If service doesn't support this, send to the error page.

-`additionalPage` has following parameters so use them to show these pages.
+`additionalPage` has the following parameters so use them to show these pages.

 * display
 * clientId
 * scope

 After additional action, generally redirect to authorization request also.
-But when authorization request prompt parameter, same authorization request cause same action loop.
+But when an authorization request has prompt parameter, the same authorization request cause the same action loop.
-AuthorizationRequest#removePrompt is used for removing prompt parameter to avoid this situation.
+AuthorizationRequest#removePrompt is used for removing the prompt parameter to avoid this situation.

 ```java
 switch (response.additionalPage.prompt) {